Tomorrow’s fashion – made by today’s innovation.

 The sustainability of a product starts with design, but does not end with sale.
 How long does the clothing remain wearable?
 Is the quality so good that the product could continue to make wearers happy a second, third, or fourth time?
 How can the materials be reused and processed afterwards to create new fashion?

 For us, service life and recycling are important factors in completing material cycles and conserving resources.
-Our goal: By 2030, 80% of our products will be circular.
+Our goal: By 2030, 80% of our apparel products will be designed for circularity.

 More on the circularity strategy